deliverbi/Trino-Tableau-Connector/README.md

 On your C: drive create a folder called "connector"

-Within this folder unzip the code for the Tableau Connector.
+Within this folder unzip the code for the Tableau Connector (tableau_entain_trino_jdbc_connector.zip).
 Once unzipped you will see a parent folder inside you will find the files required for the connector to work.